nvsmith/webdev-resources/think-like-a-programmer.md

 ##### The Fox, the Goose, and the Corn

--   Think about the problem itself.
-It can be as productive, if not more, than thinking about the solution.
+-   Think about the nature of the problem itself.
+It can be just as, if not more, productive than thinking about the path to a solution.
--   🫤 OK: List specific actions to take to solve the problem.
+-   🫤 OK: List specific actions/tasks required to solve the problem.
     1. Carry the fox across the river.
     2. Carry the goose across the river.
     3. Carry the corn across the river.
--   ✅ Better: Paramatize (make generic) the operations.
+-   ✅ Better: Parameterize (make generic) the operations.
     1. Row the boat across the shore.
     2. If the boat is empty, load an item from the shore.
     3. If the boat isn't empty, unload the item onto the shore.